-CROP 1990-96 1997-2010
+CROP 1990-96 1997-2016

 Cotton 1 4

 Millets 2 7

 Sorghum 3 10

 Barley 1 2

 Rice 1 6

 Wheat 2 5

 Cow Peas 2 5

 vegetables 0 5

 Ornamentals 0 several

-- Initially most breeding work was done by National Agricultural Research Institute - With advent of PVP and liberation of the seed industry in the country several new breeding entrants have come on board namely:- - University scientists :- Lines previously developed for purpose of academic research have been improved to varieties for protection and commercialization - Foreign seed companies:- breed outside Kenya but submit their varieties in the national testing, protection and release system - Domestic companies:- have access to new varieties developed by international research institutes - Breeding entrants in horticultural industry:- traditionally carried outside Kenya but of late substantial increase in the level of domestic breeding especially vegetables and ornamentals
+- Initially most breeding work was done by National Agricultural Research Institute - With advent of PVP and liberation of the seed industry in the country several new breeding entrants have come on board namely:- - University scientists - Foreign seed companies - Domestic companies - Breeding entrants in horticultural industry

-- The number of varieties introduced by breeders within the period subsequent to the establishment of PVP is significantly higher than in the preceding period, especially for maize. - Between 1990 and 1996, only 39 new varieties were released, as compared to 167 between year 1997 and 2009 - □ In the country, DUS test is a mandatory requirement for any variety to be released. - □ These tests are conducted using UPOV and National test guidelines. - The increase in introduction of crop varieties in the country is as a result of enhanced variety description the latter made possible by:- - Readily available UPOV test guidelines for most of the Agricultural crops - > Trained personals by UPOV on development of national test guidelines - Collaboration and co operation between the breeders and the testing authority on variety description.
+- The number of varieties introduced by breeders within the period subsequent to the establishment of PVP is significantly higher than in the preceding period, especially for maize. - Between 1990 and 1996, only 39 new varieties were released, as compared to 167 between year 1997 and 2009 - In the country, DUS test is a mandatory requirement for any variety to be released. - These tests are conducted using UPOV and National test guidelines. - The increase in introduction of crop varieties in the country is as a result of enhanced variety description the latter made possible by:- - > Readily available UPOV test guidelines for most of the Agricultural crops - Trained personals by UPOV on development of national test guidelines - Collaboration and co operation between the breeders and the testing authority on variety description.